 When I work with teens who have or are currently using drugs, I almost always ask them two questions:

-There are many choices and challenges facing you today.
+There are many choices and challenges facing today’s teens.
 Being educated can help you make healthy choices.
-Recognizing the signs of depression and/or anxiety could save your life.
+And recognizing depression and/or anxiety could save your life.

 If you want to learn more, give me a call or reach out to your pediatrician or guidance counselor.
 There are people you can turn to who can answer your questions.
-But first you have to be willing to ask them.
+But first you have to ask them.

 About the Author: Kerrie Boydman is a member of the Irise Leadership Institute, and a licensed clinical social worker in private practice.
 In her practice, Kerrie offers counseling and psychotherapy to individuals, couples and families to help clients improve their quality of life, explore areas causing them discomfort and identify and reduce feelings of shame.
 Her areas of specialization include substance abuse/dependence, relationships, trauma, abuse, domestic violence, emotionally stressful medical conditions and a variety of mental health diagnoses.